d-rangelov/autograd_mini/README.md

 - **Tensors**: Multi-dimensional arrays with automatic differentiation capabilities.
 - **Operations**: Basic operations - multiply, dot product, ReLU, Softmax, etc.
-- **Compute Graph and Automatic Differentiation**: Supports the construction of a compute graph and perfoms automatic differentiation during the backward pass of the network.
+- **Compute Graph and Automatic Differentiation**: Supports the construction of a compute graph and performs automatic differentiation during the backward pass of the network.
 - **SGD Optimizer**:  Simple gradient descent optimizer to update model parameters.
 The optimizer supports similar APIs to Pytorch with methods such as `step()` and `zero_grad()`, making it easy to integrate with the rest of your deep learning pipeline.
 - **Basic Dataset & DataLoader**: Provides a convenient way to load and iterate over your dataset.
 The Dataset class holds the features and labels, while the DataLoader class handles batch processing and optional data shuffling between epochs.